brainsum/filefield_sources_jsonapi/README.md

       data->relationships->field_image->included->attributes->filename

 ## Restrictions
 Widget/browser doesn't support multiple selecting.
-This means: You can use with more than 1 cardinality, but you can select remote images by one.
+This means: You can set the cardinality to more than 1, but you can select remote images by one.

 ## Examples
 #### 1. Getting files from media image entities, field_image field